-If you hire a bad contractor (I've hired too many of those) to work on your home, you're the one who is going to suffer.
-Filing numerous County complaints and a lawsuit was my suffering.
+If you hire a bad contractor (I've hired a few of those) to work on your home, you're the one who is going to suffer.
 As a retirement plan sponsor, you don't get off so easy.
 A retirement plan sponsor is a plan fiduciary and that's the highest of duty in law and equity.
 So if a plan sponsor hires an incompetent plan provider or one that is way too expensive for the services provided, it's the plan sponsor who is going to be on the hook for liability, So plan sponsors need to care about hiring their plan providers and developing a process to properly vet potential plan providers.
-Whether it comes through being sued by an aggrieved former plan participant or by an audit by the Department of Labor (DOL) or a required plan adult (if the plan has the requisite number of participants), plan sponsors will have to demonstrate there was an actual process in selecting and evaluating plan providers, whether they were current, potential, or former plan providers.
+Whether it comes through being sued by an aggrieved former plan participant or by an audit by the Department of Labor or a required plan adult (if the plan has the requisite number of participants), plan sponsors will have to demonstrate their was an actual process in selecting and evaluating plan providers, whether they were current, potential, or former plan providers.
 Simply hiring a financial advisor off the golf course or being best related to the TPA isn't an actual process.